Role: Scientific Director

 1996 to 2005: Head, Department of Immunology and Cell Biology, Istituto di Ricerche Farmacologiche “Mario Negri”, Milan, Italy.

-2001 to date: Full Professor of General Pathology, School of Medicine, State University of Milan, Italy
+2001 to 2014: Full Professor of General Pathology, School of Medicine, State University of Milan, Italy

 Sept.
 2005 to date: Scientific Director, Istituto Clinico Humanitas and President, Fondazione Humanitas per la Ricerca